-Independent senior living communities are
+Independent living communities for active

 designed for people aged 55 and older who are still physically

 independent and fairly healthy; those who can live alone without the

 requirement of skilled nursing or more than light assistance around

 These types of senior living communities are generally the closest to normal communities of all the types of senior living situations; they are more hands-off than assisted living communities or nursing homes.
 However, they do come with some benefits for residents.
 Couple choosing independent living lifestyle

 Here are a few things you should -- and shouldn’t -- expect at an independent senior living community.